Chart Color Schemes

 The labour market performance in South Coogee lags significantly behind most other regions nationally

 Employment growth over the past year was estimated at 6.7%.
-In June 2025, 2,736 residents were employed while the unemployment rate stood at 7.0%, above Greater Sydney's rate of 4.2%.
-Workforce participation was lower than standard (55.7% vs Greater Sydney's 60.0%).
-Dominant employment sectors include health care & social assistance, professional & technical, and education & training.
+As of June 2025, 2,736 residents were employed with a workforce participation rate of 55.7%, lower than Greater Sydney's 60.0%.
+Dominant employment sectors include health care & social assistance, professional & technical services, and education & training.
+The area shows strong specialization in public administration & safety (1.4 times the regional level) but has lower representation in manufacturing (2.7% vs regional average of 5.7%).

 Frequently Asked Questions - Employment